7/8 Violin Test & 4th Finger

 Thanks Joel!
 I need my height from the CR as I've major neck and shoulder issues - the high SR causes problems with my shoulder.
 A low CR really stresses my fused neck - but everything seems happy with the low SR and high CR, but time will tell.
 I'm just thankful that I can play at all, and am able to progress as I've been able to in a short 6 months.

-Thanks Catherine, and good look with the experimenting.
+Thanks Catherine, and good luck with the experimenting.
 Medical or anatomic issues change everything.
 I've been there too.
 I think that all players should do some experimenting with the C.R--S.R. set-up at various stages in their training; like when they start shifting, vibrato, and the very high positions.
 Age is another factor.
 And- the angle of the bow (Russian vs. F.-B.) coming out of the right hand needs to match the horizontal angle of the violin.

 I'm getting ready to start shifting- right now my teacher is only having me do it for several scales.
 Good tip on the angle of the bow - guess I hadn't thought about an angle difference between the two bow holds, something to consider and discuss with my teacher.